rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-spring-amqp.md

 However, "Fair dispatch" is the default configuration for Spring AMQP.
 The `AbstractMessageListenerContainer` defines the value for `DEFAULT_PREFETCH_COUNT` to be 250.
-If the `DEFAULT_PREFETCH_COUNT` were set to 1 the behavior would be round robin messaging as described above.
+If the `DEFAULT_PREFETCH_COUNT` were set to 1 the behavior would be the round robin delivery as described above.

 <div class="diagram">
   <img src="/img/tutorials/prefetch-count.png" height="110" />